davewhiteland/compsci-superbasics/collections/_hardware/connections.md

 sent, and how fast) and range (over what physical distance).
 You can usually identify a cable's type by looking at the physical connector on the end, or the shape of the hole of the socket it plugs into.
-Some cables only fit one way up, so you need to look at the socket to see which way round they need to be.
+Some cables only fit one way up, so you must look at the socket to see which way round they need to be.

 If the sockets or connections available to you don't match, you might be able to use an [adaptor]({{ site.baseurl }}/hardware/dongles).